livinghuang/siliqs/README.md

 ---
-title: SILIQS - IoT PCB Boards
+title: SILIQS - LPWAN IoT PCB Boards
 description: A collection of PCB boards for IoT projects, including main boards with communication capabilities and various peripheral boards.
 ---